BarbieCue/consumer-driven-contract-testing-pact/README.md

 The _frontend_ as a consumer has a contract with the _backend_ as a provider and a contract broker (pact broker) is used as the exchange and documentation place.
-The frontend requests fruits and the backend responds with a (never empty) list of fruits.
+The frontend requests fruits and the backend responds with a possibly empty list of fruits.
 The important thing with CDC is, that the tests are focusing on the exact definitions of both, the request and the response.